All Episodes

 So if he did, in fact, refer to what McCain went through as torment, that was just exactly trying to downplay what it was.

-What do you think you think they're not coordinating?
+You think they're not coordinating?

-If if the if if if Obama actually said torment a couple days after Wesley Clark says, hey, riding a jet, riding, not flying it, riding a jet and getting shot down, and being a prisoner war.
+If Obama actually said torment a couple days after Wesley Clark says, hey, riding a jet, riding, not flying it, riding a jet and getting shot down and being a prisoner of war, that doesn't qualify you for anything.

-And as the case with liberal Democrats, they succeed or they operate, not by building themselves up, but rather by hiding themselves and trying to destroy the character and reputations, credibility of their opponents, wherever they might be.
+And as the case with liberal Democrats, they succeed or they operate not by building themselves up, but rather by hiding themselves and trying to destroy the character and reputations, credibility of their opponents, wherever they might be.

-And welcome back, Rush Limbaugh, talent on loan from God.
+Rush Limbaugh, talent on loan from God.

 I do this most of the time anyway.